theocalmes/maplibre-native/platform/qt/README.md

 `<installation_prefix>` above should be replaced with a wished installation path.
 Files installed there can later be used as the dependency for your app.

-For platform-specific details look at build scripts provided in the [scripts](scripts) folder.
-Each script requires (at least) paths to source and installation locations.